 While there are no sure signs that your dryer may catch fire, the following are some possible warning signs of trouble:

 - Clothes, especially towels or jeans, take a long time to dry.

 - Clothes are hotter than usual at the end of the cycle.

 - The flapper on the vent hood won’t open when the dryer is on.

-Consider having a professional disassemble your dryer to clean the lint and debris covering the heaters, switches, and motors in your dryer and help prevent fires from occurring.
+Consider having a professional disassemble your dryer to clean the lint and debris covering the heaters, switches, and motors to help prevent fires from occurring.

-Finally, for further protection make sure you have the right smoke detector device near your laundry room.
-Read our post about choosing the right smoke detector for more information.
+Finally, for further protection, make sure you have the right smoke detector device near your laundry room.
+Read our post about choosing the right type of smoke detector.